Feasibility Study

 Do you provide financing?

-We don’t offer loans or ‘funding’ as a standalone service.
+GIS does not offer loans or funding as a standalone service.

-After we’re engaged as your development manager, we can help pursue project financing and/or raise equity as part of the normal course of managing the development.
+After GIS is engaged as development manager, we can help pursue project financing and/or raise equity as part of the normal course of managing the development, if the project is credible and the assignment calls for it.

-Capital raising is a dedicated workstream with real overhead and direct costs (lender/investor process, materials, diligence, legal, travel, etc.), so it’s handled under an engagement with overhead reimbursement and pass-through expenses—not as a free pre-engagement promise.
+Capital raising is a dedicated workstream with real overhead and direct costs, so it is handled under an engagement with overhead reimbursement and pass-through expenses.
+It is not a free pre-engagement promise.

 I’m under contract—can you move fast?